RealSiteWorth

 For a SaaS, Shopify store, e-commerce site, affiliate site, blog, or other digital asset, the accurate estimate usually comes from business valuation logic: normalize earnings, choose a multiple, then adjust for risk.

 A website cost calculator or old Alexa-style appraisal tool can orient you, but it cannot know what a buyer is willing to pay without evidence.
 That is why the better question is not just "how much is my website worth?" but what proof would tighten the range before buying or selling.
+The practical next move is to run a real website value checker and see which inputs are widening the band.

 A good valuation tool should also make the next step actionable.
 If the checker finds weak SEO, thin monetization, poor usability, low ROI, fragile organic search, or a single keyword carrying too much revenue, it should tell you how to diversify.
 The value of a site rises when the roadmap turns vague website worth into specific work a buyer can underwrite.